Kong/charts/charts/ingress/README.md

 $ helm install kong kong/ingress -n kong
 ```

 If you need more control over what is deployed, see the [kong/kong chart](https://github.com/Kong/charts/blob/main/charts/kong/README.md).
-Any `values.yaml` setting can be specified in the `controller` or `proxy` section of your `values.yaml` using this chart.
+Any `values.yaml` setting can be specified in the `controller` or `gateway` section of your `values.yaml` using this chart.